1. Home

 Pricing

 Intercom’s Advanced plan begins at $99 per seat each month, with the Fin AI Agent charged separately at $0.99 per resolved conversation.
+As resolved conversations grow, Fin's per-resolution fees can become the dominant cost driver, so forecast monthly resolution volume before committing.

 Zendesk

-Best for: Large teams that live in ticketing systems and need AI layered into existing workflows.
+Large teams that live in ticketing systems and need AI layered into existing workflows.

 Pros